Bryant's HR in 8th gives Cubs wild 12-11 win over Giants | New Country 923

 Chicago led 6-2 heading into the fifth on Wednesday.
 This time, Darvish coughed up the lead himself.

-After retiring 12 straight batters, Darvish gave up a double to Brandon Crawford with one out in the fifth.
+After retiring 12 straight batters, he gave up a double to Brandon Crawford with one out in the fifth.
 One out later, Yastrzemski homered to make it 6-4.

-The Cubs got a run back in the bottom of the fifth, but San Francisco scored five runs in the sixth to take the lead.
+The Cubs got a run back in the bottom half, but San Francisco scored five in the sixth to take the lead.

-Darvish, after dropping a routine throw at first base for an error with one out, gave up a two-run homer to Vogt to make it 7-6.
-Pillar then followed with a solo shot to tie the score.
+Darvish, after dropping a routine throw from Anthony Rizzo at first base for an error with one out, gave up a two-run homer to Vogt that made it 7-6.
+Pillar followed with a solo shot to tie the score.

-That was all for Darvish, who allowed seven runs (six earned) on seven hits in 5 1/3 innings.
+That was all for Darvish, who allowed seven runs (six earned) and seven hits in 5 1/3 innings.
 He had eight strikeouts and walked none for a career-high fifth straight start.

 Derek Holland took over in the sixth against his former team and didn’t fare any better.
-He gave up three hits in two-thirds of an inning, including a two-run double to pinch-hitter Austin Slater to give the Giants a 9-7 lead.
+He gave up three hits in two-thirds of an inning, including a two-run double to pinch-hitter Austin Slater that gave the Giants a 9-7 lead.

-The Cubs then rallied for three runs in the bottom of the sixth against reliever Trevor Gott to grab a 10-9 advantage.
-Anthony Rizzo drove in the first with a double to left-center, Javier Báez tied the game with an infield single and Schwarber drove in the go-ahead run with a groundout.
+The Cubs rallied for three runs in the bottom half against reliever Trevor Gott to grab a 10-9 advantage.
+Rizzo drove in the first with a double to left-center, Javier Báez tied the game with an infield single and Schwarber drove in the go-ahead run with a groundout.

 San Francisco scored twice in the seventh to grab an 11-10 lead.